 Are You at Risk of Glaucoma?

 There are a few people who are at a higher risk of glaucoma.
-Some of the most common risk factors include advanced age, those with a family history of this condition, those of African American descent, individuals who have developed diabetes, those who have to take steroids.
-Anyone who falls into these categories must make sure they receive treatment regularly.
+Some of the most common risk factors include advanced age, those with a family history of this condition, African Americans, individuals who have developed diabetes, those who have to take steroids.
+Anyone who falls into these categories must make sure they receive regular eye exams.

 If you are looking to learn more about glaucoma, then you should reach out to us today to learn more about the Phoenix glaucoma treatment options we provide.
 We have a wide array of treatments including iStent (which bypasses a fluid blockage), SLT (a laser treatment to assist fluid drainage), LPI (which increases fluid flow), and CPC/ECP (coagulation that eliminates excessive fluid production).
 All of these treatments can be handled by our team.
 Call us today to schedule a consultation with a member of our team.
 We are here to help you protect and preserve your vision with expert Phoenix glaucoma treatments.